 As we fulfill our mission as a Catholic school, we are called - through the example of Jesus - to serve one another.
 It’s no accident then that we have made service a priority at St. Joseph.
-Our students serve our school and local communities in a number of ways.
+Our students at all grade levels serve our school and local communities in a number of ways.

-We support local groups and organizations through schoolwide collection drives.
+We support local groups and organizations, such as St. Vincent de Paul, Share House, Oregon Food Bank, Children's Center, and Randall Children's Hospital to name a few.
 It’s common for our students to deliver the collected items and help organize, sort, or package the items, especially at our local food banks.

 Stevenson, Morningstar.
 (2018, Feb 6).
 "Vancouver Parish, School Work Together to Host Resource Fair for the Homeless." www.nwcatholic.org/news/local/vancouver-parish-school-work-together-to-host-resource-fair-for-the-homeless.html

 Fridays with Father - View the video here.

 St. Joseph Parish hosted a very successful Project Homeless Connect in Marian Hall.
 Father, coordinator David Lester, and some of our sixth graders talk about the meaning and importance of this event and what the students of St. Joseph School do to help.